pygame/pygame/docs/reST/ref/freetype.rst

       | :sg:`get_sized_ascender() -> int`

       Return the number of units from the face's baseline to the top of the bounding box.
-It is not adjusted for bold or rotation.
+It is not adjusted for strong or rotation.

    .. method:: get_sized_descender